How to Gel Stain Over Stain the Easy Way

 At this point, I have primed the entire piece and painted the apron and legs white.
 Since I’m ready to refinish the top, I decided to tape off the bottom with trash bags so I won’t get any base paint or gel stain on the bottom portion of the tables.
 (This is the point that you would fill holes on the top.
 Always prime first before filling holes because you can see them better.)

-You have several colors and brands to choose from.
+You have several colors and brands to choose from and below are links of where to buy gel stain in different sizes depending on your project.
 I personally like the consistency of the Old Master’s brand and used the color American Walnut that you can find here.

 Old Masters Gel Stain Colors – CLICK HERE

 General Finishes Gel Stain Colors – CLICK HERE

 Varathane Gel Stain Colors – CLICK HERE